 Physics C - AP: Electricity and Magnetism (Calculus- based) 3796 Calculus or concurrent enrollment in calculus Grade Level Recommendation: 11 or 12 Credit: 1 AP Physics C: Electricity and Magnetism will explore concepts such as electrostatics, conductors, capacitors and dielectrics, electric circuits, magnetic fields, and electromagnetism.
 Students will learn to interpret and describe visual representation or physical situations, create graphs, and diagrams to represent data, determine the relationship between physical qualities, develop and support scientific claim with evidence, develop hypothesis and design experiments, analyze data, and solve problems using mathematical relationships.
 Students will do hands-on laboratory work and in-class activities to investigate phenomena and use calculus to solve problems.
 Students taking this course will be prepared and are expected to take the AP test upon completion.
 Carefully read the section describing PAP and AP in the "High School Overview" section of this catalog under "Planning Your Schedule".
-Scientific Research and Design 8370 Biology and Chemistry, IPC or Physics Grade Level Recommendation: 12 Credit: 1 Students conduct laboratory investigations and fieldwork, use critical thinking and scientific problem solving to make informed decisions, formulate hypotheses to guide experimentation and data collection, analyze published research, develop, and implement investigative designs, collect, organize and evaluate qualitative and quantitative data obtained through experimentation, synthesize valid conclusions from qualitative and quantitative data, and communicate results.
+Scientific Research and Design 8370 Biology and Chemistry, IPC, or Physics Grade Level Recommendation: 12 Credit: 1 Students conduct laboratory investigations and fieldwork, use critical thinking and scientific problem solving to make informed decisions, formulate hypotheses to guide experimentation and data collection, analyze published research, develop, and implement investigative designs, collect, organize and evaluate qualitative and quantitative data obtained through experimentation, synthesize valid conclusions from qualitative and quantitative data, and communicate results.
 This course is a Career and Technical Education funded course, which requires 40% laboratory and field investigation.
-Earth and Space Science 3933 Algebra I and two credits of high school science Grade Level Recommendation: 11 or 12 Credit: 1 Earth and Space Science (ESS) is a capstone course designed to build on students' prior scientific and academic knowledge and skills to develop understanding of Earth's system in space and time.
+Earth Systems Science 3933 Algebra I and two credits of high school science Grade Level Recommendation: 11 or 12 Credit: 1 The Earth Systems Science course is designed to build on students' prior scientific and academic knowledge and skills to develop their understanding of Earth's systems.
+These systems (the atmosphere, hydrosphere, geosphere, and biosphere) interact through time to produce the Earth's landscapes, climate, and resources.
+Students explore the geologic history of individual dynamic systems through the flow of energy and matter, their current states, and how these systems affect and are affected by human use.